Caltech-IPAC/nexsciTAP/docs/_sources/configure.rst.txt

   cx_Oracle Python package initialization.  cx_Oracle is conformant with the Python DB API 2.0 spec.
 Other databases will have different detailed connection parameters.

-For SQLite3 you need to point as the database files (SQLite3 works using files rather than a daemon process).
+For SQLite3 you need to point to the database files (SQLite3 works using files rather than a daemon process).
 Since the TAP standard insists on having the TAP_SCHEMA tables in a different schema (in SQLite3 a different file), we have a second parameter for that: